 Historic buildings come in many forms, sizes, dates and states of repair.
-With a Conservation focused approach we are able to provide specialist advice to assess and understand the significance of a historic building and its setting in accordance with guidance prepared by Historic England.
+With a conservation focused approach we are able to provide specialist advice to assess and understand the significance of a historic building and its setting in accordance with guidance prepared by Historic England.

-Often we are involved with preparing Written Schemes of Investigation, followed by the detailed archaeological survey of standing buildings using a variety of techniques including hand survey, laser scanning, photogrammetry and b/w photography.
+We are experienced at preparing Written Schemes of Investigation, along with the detailed archaeological survey of standing buildings using a variety of techniques including hand survey, laser scanning, photogrammetry and b/w photography.

-We undertake the targeted recording of historic fabic, often as part of initial opening up work to historic buildings, and also structural watching briefs during schemes of repair and conservation.
+We undertake the targeted recording of historic fabic, often as part of initial opening up work to historic buildings, and also archaeological watching briefs during schemes of repair and conservation.

-- Hardwick Hall - East Loggia (on behalf of the National Trust).
-Detailed analytical survey of exposed 16th century roof timbers during repair and conservation;
+Hardwick Hall - East Loggia, Derbyshire (on behalf of the National Trust).
+Detailed analytical survey of exposed 16th century roof timbers during repair and conservation.

 Overton House, Wiltshire (on behalf of the Burderop Estate).
 Detailed metric survey (laser scanning) of a large 16th century house, to produce a Historic England Level 4 record of the exposed standing fabric.